samisalkosuo/scripts/README.md

 - git clone --recursive https://github.com/samisalkosuo/scripts

+or clone develop-branch:

+- git clone -b develop --recursive https://github.com/samisalkosuo/scripts

 Directory 'functions' includes bash-functions.
 If you want to use them in your shell/scripts, go to functions-directory and execute:

 - for f in *; do [[ -f "$f" ]] && source "$f"; done

 ## Warning

 Some or more of these scripts are not, as they say, "production quality".
 There are hardcoded stuff, stuff related to very specific environments or setup and so on.
-You have been warned.

-Scripts are usually tested with RedHat Linux, or CentOS.
-Sometime also with Mac and Cygwin.
+Scripts are usually tested with RedHat Linux 7, or CentOS 7.
+Occasionally also with Mac and Cygwin.

 ## Scripts

-- install_lighttpd.sh - Install and start lighttpd HTTP server.
+- install_lighttpd.sh - Installs and start lighttpd HTTP server.
 - install_ucd.sh - Installs IBM UrbanCode Deploy Server.
+- install_ucd_agent.sh - Installs IBM UrbanCode Deploy Agent.
-- setup_bluemix_cli.sh - Instals IBM Bluemix and Cloud Foundry CLI tools.
+- setup_bluemix_cli.sh - Installs CLI tools for IBM Bluemix.
 - username.sh - Username generator.

 ## Directories